suedmuniz1/project-weather/README.md

 # project-weather
-Project developed to put in practice knowledge in VanillaJS and API consuming.
+Project developed to put in practice knowledge acquired on vanilla Javascript and API consuming.